1. What is secondary breast cancer in the liver?

 5. Palliative and supportive care

-6. Managing the symptoms of secondary breast cancer in the liver
+6. How to manage the symptoms of secondary breast cancer in the liver

 7. Blood clots

-8. Living with secondary breast cancer in the liver
+8. Support for living with secondary breast cancer

 Secondary breast cancer in the liver happens when breast cancer cells spread to the liver.
 It can also be known as liver metastases.